MEPs Against Cancer

 MAC is an all-party informal group of Members of the European Parliament (MEPs) committed to promoting action on cancer as an EU priority and harnessing European health policy to that end.

-Through quarterly roundtable discussions between MEPs, other policy makers and invited guests, the group aims to generate the political will needed to fight cancer in Europe.
+Through quarterly roundtable discussions between MEPs, other policy makers and invited guests, the group aims to strengthen the political will needed to fight cancer in Europe.

 The MAC Secretariat is provided by ECL.